xyz3919/SBHB_Analysis/README.md

 ```
 generate_lightcurves
 ```
-This program will query DES and SDSS strip 82 database and download the single-epoch information.
+This command will query DES and SDSS strip 82 database and download the single-epoch information.
 We also correct the magnitude difference due to different telescope systems.(tiny but important, SDSS-> DES).

 ```
 lightcurve_stat
 ```
-This program will tell us how many quasar has enough imaging epochs and some of thier properties like magnitude and number of epochs.
+This command will tell us how many quasar has enough imaging epochs and some of thier properties like magnitude and number of epochs.
 It will also generate the file "lightcurves/lc_clean.csv", which will be used as final quasar catalog for the light curve analysis.

 ## Analyzing the light curves